Matty Stenson

-Matthew "Matty" Stenson (born 16 March 1994) is an English semi-professional footballer who plays as a forward for club AFC Telford United.
+Matthew Stenson (born 16 March 1994) is an English semi-professional footballer who plays as a forward for club AFC Telford United.

 A former Coventry City youth player, Stenson rebuilt his career after a long injury lay-off with prolific spells at Leicester Road and Barwell before moving up the Non-League ladder with Leamington, Solihull Moors and FC Halifax Town.
 After further loans following more lengthy injuries and an 18-month stint at Nuneaton Borough, he returned to AFC Telford United in 2024.

 Career

 Early career

 Stenson joined Coventry City aged 8, spending eight years at the club before leaving aged 15.
 He subsequently joined the youth academy at Hinckley United, where he would break into the first team, before a hip injury that required surgery would keep him out of the game for two-and-a-half years.

 On his return from injury he joined Midland League Division Two club Leicester Road, one of two phoenix clubs of the defunct Hinckley United, where he would score 37 goals in 37 appearances in his first full season since his return.
 He spent a further season at the club, where in one fixture he would score four times in 30 minutes in a record 11–0 home win, before stepping up to Step 3 and joining Northern Premier League Premier Division club Barwell in 2017.
 In his solitary season at Barwell, he earned the club's top goalscorer award with 20 goals as well as goal of the season.

 In August 2018, Stenson signed for National League North club Leamington.
 After two games for the club, he signed a one-year contract.